-To configure this behavior, an example's \.cfg file contains statements like the following for objects used by the example:
+An example's .cfg file contains statements like the following to statically create an object used by the example:

 '''

 var taskParams = new Task.Params();

 taskParams.instance.name = "taskFxn";

 taskParams.stackSize = 0x300;

-Program.global.task = Task.create("&taskFxn", task0Params);
+Program.global.task = Task.create("&taskFxn", taskOParams);

 '''

 Task Stack Size: Each Task thread in the application has its own stack.
 Each device has a default Task stack size.
-Many examples (especially the MSP430 examples) do not use the default value.
-Instead, the Task.stackSize property is set in the example's \.cfg file.
+Many examples (especially the MSP43x examples) do not use the default value.
+Instead, the Task.stackSize property is set in the example's .cfg file.

-Note: The non-MSP430 examples do not reduce stack size as aggressively as the MSP430 examples.
-This is because the non-MSP430 example's source code (\.c and \.cfg) are generic and must run on several different devices.
+Note: The non-MSP43x examples do not reduce stack size as aggressively as the MSP43x examples.
+This is because the non-MSP43x example's source code (.c and .cfg) are generic and must run on several different devices.